What is bulk transacting?

 Invalid client account status: The CMA’s status is not open.
 If you require further information on why the account is not on open status, please contact us.

 Invalid destination account: When submitting a financial services payment file, the bank details the uploaded file is trying to sweep fees to don’t match the details registered on file for your bulk transacting facility.
 Simply, the destination account submitted in the file isn’t an authorised destination account.
+If you want to have an additional financial services account added to your bulk transacting facility, please contact us.

 Amount outside of allowable limit: This limit is related to the receiving BPAY entity.
 This means the biller has placed a maximum limit on funds they receive via BPAY – this maximum will usually be noted on the bill.